-A scenario which sets out a pathway for the global energy sector to achieve net zero CO_2 emissions by 2050.
+A scenario which sets out a pathway for the global energy sector to achieve net zero ${\rm CO_2}$ emissions by 2050.
 It does not rely on emissions reductions from outside the energy sector to achieve its goals.
 Universal access to electricity and clean cooking are achieved by 2030.

 CO2 emissions will fall to 21.1Gt by 2030 and to zero in 2050, which is consistent with limiting the temperature increase to less than 1.5°C in 2100 (with at least a 50% probability).
-A scenario which reflects current policy settings based on a sector-by-sector and country-by-country assessment of the energyrelated policies that are in place as of 2023, as well as those that are under development.
-The scenario also takes into account currently planned manufacturing capacities for clean energy technologies.